 "If I ever did one good thing in my medical career, it was to introduce sport into the rehabilitation of people paralysed by injury to the spinal cord" - Guttmann

 Since 1948 when the first national Stoke Mandeville Games were held, setting the precedent for International and Paralympic Games, athletic has undergone a constant process of evolution, both in terms of records and participation.
 Javelin, Shot and Club were the first events.
+Canada has a longstanding love of casino games, something mirrored in the masses of loyal players who've enjoyed playing at River Belle online casino.

 In 1960 field events for women were included in Games for the first time and in 1962 discus was introduced to the programme.The first "track" event was the 60 metres Wheelchair Dash, by the 70´s the distances increased rapidly and now the programme includes distances from 100 metres to the full Marathon for both men and women.